On the U(1) duality anomaly and the S-matrix of N=4 supergravity: Introduction

-The construction of one-loop amplitudes in $\NeqFour$ supergravity with and without matter multiplets is made straightforward by the use of the duality between color and kinematics of super Yang-Mills theory amplitudes, uncovered in \cite{BCJ, BCJLoop}, and the corresponding double-copy construction of (super)amplitudes in related supergravity theories \cite{BCJLoop}.
+The construction of one-loop amplitudes in $\NeqFour$ supergravity with and without matter multiplets is made straightforward by the use of the duality between color and kinematics of super Yang-Mills theory amplitudes, and of the corresponding double-copy construction of (super)amplitudes in related supergravity theories, uncovered in \cite{BCJ, BCJLoop}.

 According to the color/kinematics duality conjecture, the integrands of super Yang-Mills theory amplitudes can be organized in terms of graphs with only cubic vertices such that there is a one-to-one correspondence between the Jacobi identities obeyed by the graphs' color factors and their kinematic numerator factors.
 Whenever such a representation is available, the (super)amplitudes of a related supergravity theory are obtained by simply replacing the color factors with the kinematic numerator factors of a second-factor gauge theory.
 The validity of the construction can be easily confirmed through the evaluation of the $D$-dimensional unitarity cuts.

 \

 This paper is organized as follows.
 In section~2 we will discuss the $U(1)$ anomaly of the Poincar\'e supergravity from the perspective of the superconformal formulation of the theory.
 We will then construct in detail the anomaly-induced terms in the one-loop effective action in the ``unitary-gauge'' formulation of the theory with manifest $SU(4)$ R-symmetry.
 We shall assume a general reparametrization-invariant regularization scheme and will comment on the structure of other (parity-even, non-anomalous, finite) terms that should also appear in the effective action to maintain supersymmetry.
 We shall discuss a consistent assignment of the $U(1)$ charges to extra matter multiplets coupled to $\NeqFour$ Poincar\'e supergravity and identify a certain $U(1)$ symmetry of asymptotic states such that their corresponding charges are the same as their charges with respect to $U(1)\subset SU(1,1)$.